FreeCAD/FreeCAD-render/Render/plugins/README.md

 Create a Python file in `Render/plugins` folder.
 In this file:
 * import `plugin_framework`
-* create a widget corresponding to the target application
+* create a widget class corresponding to your target application - here comes all the customization
-* instantiate `plugin_framework.RenderPluginApplication`
+* instantiate `plugin_framework.RenderPluginApplication`, passing it the widget class
+* call the `exec` method of the above instance

 Workbench side:
 * In `subcontainer.py`, add a `start_xxx` method based on an existing one.
 * In `virtualenv.py`, add any additional required modules in "Step 5".
-Remark: I'm aware that this way of doing things is a bit manual, but I'm not sure there's any point in packaging any more than that.
+Remark: I'm aware that this way of doing things is a bit manual, but I'm not sure it would be worth packaging a complete API.